kuba/OxBerryPis/docs/sphinx/report.rst

    the data through the proxy.
 Data is encapsulated in special envelopes containing stock index and channel id to allow:

-   * subscriber prefix matching on RaspberryPis
+   * subscriber prefix matching on Raspberry Pis

    * easier ordering in the visualisation

 #.
-RaspberryPis process the data in their order books and send the
+Raspberry Pis process the data in their order books and send the
    results over the ``PUSH`` socket.

 #.
 Visualisation listens for stock event messages incoming on the